 While there are a growing number of surgeries that are considered outpatient by your insurance company, other factors should be considered before your doctor classifies your surgery as outpatient.
 These factors include your personal medical history as well as the invasiveness of the procedure.
 But as most surgeries now require little post-operative care, and have low rates of post-operative complications, more and more surgeries are becoming outpatient procedures.
 Common examples of outpatient procedures are breast implants, tummy tucks, pacemaker implantations and tonsillectomies.

-For more information on outpatient surgery, health insurance and related topics, check out the links on the next page.
+For more information on outpatient surgery, health insurance and related topics, check out the links below.